Bekci/itucsdb1617/docs/user/Ozan Ata.rst

 Search Page:
 ----------------
 You can search users and knots containing the given word.
+User can also follow and unfollow users from this page

 .. figure:: https://cloud.githubusercontent.com/assets/15929904/21542353/306ae848-cdce-11e6-97fe-1e3337e8d008.png
    :scale: 50 %